wasmCloud/wasmcloud.com/docs/ecosystem/wadm/model.md

 Note that this looks similar to the above `spreadscaler` spec, but the `daemonscaler` is responsible for running a certain number of instances of a component on _every host_ that matches the label requirements.
 So, instead of running **4** total instances, it will run **4** instances on every host that either has the `zone` label set to `us-east-1` or `us-west-1`.
 If you leave off the `spread` key entirely, it will run the specified number of instances on _every host_ in your lattice.

-:::info For the kubernetes developer
+:::info[For the Kubernetes developer]
-The `daemonscaler` works just like a k8s DaemonSet, spreading components across all hosts that match the label requirements.
+The `daemonscaler` works just like a Kubernetes DaemonSet, spreading components across all hosts that match the label requirements.
 :::

 ### Link Definition